swordman-sm/wizard_bot/README.md

        mongodb.password=xxxxxxxx
        mongodb.database=wizard

-Step11. use command java -jar wizard.jar to start bot
+Step11. use command sh restart.sh to start bot

 Step12. if u want background this process pls use nohup screen or tumx .etc (If u can not understand what i say pls give up,becauz am lazy)